 - Ensure your Mac is up to date.
 Open the App Store app and click Update All.

 - Turn on automatic updates.
-Open System Preferences and click App Store and select the option Automatically Check for Updates.
-Make sure both Install OS X Updates and Install System Data Files and Security Updates are also both selected.
+Open System Preferences and click App Store.
+Now select the option Automatically Check for Updates.
+Make sure both Install macOS Updates and Install System Data Files and Security Updates are also both selected.

-- Make sure the Mac only allows apps from trusted developers.
+- Make sure your Mac only allows apps from trusted developers.
 Click on System Preferences > Security and Privacy and General.
 Check that the option under Allow Apps Download From is set to either Mac App Store or Mac App Store and Identified Developers.
 If it is set to Anywhere, then click on the Lock icon, enter your password, and change it to either Mac App Store or Mac App Store and Identified Developers.

 - Get your software from the Mac App Store or from developers you know and trust.

 - Install Mac antivirus software.
 Our pick of the best is BitDefender.